 The Monitoring Events feature is intended for monitoring of specific events in 3GPP system and making such monitoring events information reported via the NEF.
 It is comprised of means that allow NFs in 5GS for configuring the specific events, the event detection, and the event reporting to the requested party.

 To support monitoring features in roaming scenarios, a roaming agreement needs to be made between the HPLMN and the VPLMN.
-If the AMF/SMF in the VPLMN determine that normalisation of a an event report is required, the AMF/SMF normalises the event report before sending it to the NEF.
+If the AMF/SMF in the VPLMN determine that normalisation of an event report is required, the AMF/SMF normalises the event report before sending it to the NEF.

 The set of capabilities required for monitoring shall be accessible via NEF to NFs in 5GS.
 Monitoring Events via the UDM, the AMF, the SMF and the GMLC enables NEF to configure a given Monitor Event at UDM, AMF, SMF or GMLC, and reporting of the event via UDM and/or AMF, SMF or GMLC.
 Depending on the specific monitoring event or information, it is the AMF, GMLC or the UDM that is aware of the monitoring event or information and makes it reported via the NEF.